 After I began writing librettos and operas, I increasingly approached my work with a dramatist’s frame of mind.
 The more experience I gained working from within a theatrical perspective, the more I wished that I had composed and orchestrated a few of my earlier works with more élan—with more vivid exteriorizing of fervor.

-I have occasionally looked back at an earlier score and found myself spontaneously revising passages in my head, mentally hearing them performed differently than the way I had originally imagined them.
-If that earlier score interested me enough, then I sometimes revised it so that the rhythms, timbres, and pitches matched the way I now heard them in my more unbridled imagination.
-In a few cases such spontaneous initial revisions sparked a major reworking of the score that incorporated a new poetic concept or dramatic scenario.
+In a few cases, when I looked at an earlier score, I was surprised to find myself spontaneously revising passages in my head—mentally hearing them performed differently than the way I had originally imagined them.
+When this happened, I sometimes decided to revise the earlier score so that the notation matched the music the way I was now hearing it in my more unbridled imagination.

 In some cases a few small revisions triggered others, and these changes then cascaded into an extensive reworking of the score.
 More rarely I decided to treat the original score like a sketch or prototype, and in that case the reworking might include structural changes, a new governing concept, and perhaps even a new title connected to that concept.